thisismygithubok/devops-iac-example/README.md

 - **route53** - Creates the R53 hosted zone and both alias records.
 - **ec2** - Grabs the latest AWS Linux 2023 AMI, creates a launch template and ASG, and checks for the ASG service linked role.
     - Also contains a /scripts directory which contains the install.sh script used in the launch template for ansible install, repo clone, and playbook run.
+- **iam** - Creates the necessary IAM role, policy, and instance profile for the webserver access logs to be piped to CloudWatch.

 ### TF Vars
 - Ideally you don't have tfvars files commited for secrets - but this is commited as it doesn't contain sensitive details and allowed easier deployment testing.